(Click

 By being able to modify

-molecules in a controlled environment, scientists can study the basic building
+molecules in a controlled environment, scientists can study the basic

 blocks of life to further appreciate the design that has gone into our